pmagtulis/foi-ph-scraper/README.md

 2. The following information were scraped from the website:

       a.
 The filer's name

       b.
 The name of the agency where the request was submitted

       c.
 Date of request

       d.
-Title of the request (usually providing a brief indication of what type of information is being requested).
+Title of the request (usually providing a brief indication of what type of information is being requested)

       e.
 Purpose of the request

       f.
 Link to each request (which contains details and direct messages between the filer and agency concerned).

 3.